 Many non-iPhone users may find themselves on this page because they like all the bells and whistles the AirPods Max offers, but their Android devices can’t take advantage of these features.
 Apple products have a lot of proprietary features, so we usually reserve AirPods recommendations for iPhone owners.
 However, if you’re an Android user who couldn’t care less about these features and just wants the AirPods Max for the stellar ANC performance and sound quality, then go for it.

-For ultimate compatibility, it’s always best to stick within a single brand, but a lot of people don’t want to do this.
-Luckily a lot of products, like many of those on this best list, are OS agnostic, so you can enjoy plenty of customization no matter your source device.
+For ultimate compatibility, it’s always best to stick to a single brand, but a lot of people don’t want to do this.
+Luckily, a lot of products, like many of those on this best list, are OS agnostic, so you can enjoy plenty of customization no matter your source device.

 What is a Bluetooth codec?